Episode 30 – Awake

 Guilt.

-Tenzing: Still wearing those city foosball boots Jaak?
+Tenzing: Still wearin’ those city foosball boots, eh?
 Hasn’t anyone told you?
-Snow leopard feet are natural snow-shoes!
+Snow leopard feet are natural snowshoes!

 Dieter: Arrrwoooof!!
 Jaak!
 Where you been?

-Jaak: Aww Dieter!
-I’m so glad to see you – anyone actually – you would not believe how backward they are up here!
-I just had to climb a freaking mountain to get some phone service!
+Jaak: Aww, Dieter!
+I’m so glad to see you — anyone actually — you would not believe how backward they are up here!
+Yup, we have to crap in a can, and I just had to climb a freaking mountain to get some phone service!

 No Service.